karatelabs/karate/karate-core/README.md

 That said, there is some benefit to re-use of just [locators](#locators) and Karate's support for [JSON](https://github.com/intuit/karate#json) and [reading files](https://github.com/intuit/karate#reading-files) turns out to be a great way to achieve [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself)-ness in tests.
 Here is one suggested pattern you can adopt.

 First, you can maintain a JSON "map" of your application locators.
 It can look something like this.
-Observe how you can mix different [locator types](#locators), because they are all just string-values that behave differently depending on whether the first character is a "`/`" (XPath) or not (CSS).
+Observe how you can mix different [locator types](#locators), because they are all just string-values that behave differently depending on whether the first character is a "`/`" (XPath), "`{}`" ([wildcard](#wildcard-locators)), or not (CSS).
 Also note that this is *pure JSON* which means that you have excellent IDE support for syntax-coloring, formatting, indenting, and ensuring well-formed-ness.
 And you can have a "nested" heirarchy, which means you can neatly "name-space" your locator reference look-ups - as you will see later below.

 ```json
 {